0xkyng/Avalanche/README.md

-# MyMetaCrafterToken
+# AVAXToken

 ## Overview

-`AVAXToken` is an ERC-20 token named "MyMetaToken" with the symbol "MMT" built on the Ethereum blockchain.
+`AVAXToken` is an ERC-20 token named "AVAXToken" with the symbol "AVT" built on the Ethereum blockchain.
 This token is designed to be easily minted and burned by the contract owner.

 ## Smart Contract Details